Online DNP Program

 - Engage in social policy changes

-The community of nursing experts, scholars, and regional health care leaders we have developed in our accelerated DNP programs provides a wealth of resources for your professional development and personal enrichment.
+The community of nursing experts, scholars, and regional health care leaders we have developed in our DNP programs provides a wealth of resources for your professional development and personal enrichment.
 Continue your development as an advanced practice nurse with an institution known for its nursing leadership at one of the top DNP programs online.

 A Leading Regional Nursing School for More Than 60 Years

 For more than two generations, Gwynedd Mercy University’s Frances M. Maguire School of Nursing and Health Professions has led the region in health practitioner education.
 Our small classes and rigorous curriculum produce confident and capable nursing leaders.
 The nursing faculty members we select bring clinical expertise, academic rigor, and a passion for the nursing profession to the classroom.
-As one of the top online DNP programs in the area, GMercyU has the right tools to help you excel in this accelerated DNP program and in your career.
+As one of the top online DNP programs in the area, GMercyU has the right tools to help you excel in this DNP program and in your career.

 The Doctor of Nursing Practice at GMercyU aims to produce advanced practice nurses who are advocates for evidence-based nursing practice and the needs of all patients.
 After completing this nursing doctoral program, you will be able to: